qawse3dr/dkms-hid-nintendo-n64-and-segs-gen-support/README.md

 # dkms-hid-nintendo

-A Nintendo HID kernel module.
+A Nintendo HID kernel module with support for the Nintendo Switch Online (NSO) N64 and Sega Genesis controllers.

 For any questions or bug reports, please refer to [hid_nintendo](https://github.com/DanielOgorchock/linux).